World of A Song of Ice and Fire: Pentos

 Pentos is a major trading port on a bay of the western coast.
 Dominated by an architecture of square brick towers, it is headed by a Prince who is chosen by the de facto rulers of the city, known as Magisters.
 Khalasars occasionally make their way this far from the Dothraki Sea, but the Pentoshi are spared much of the raiding and invasions by paying tribute to their khals.
 Men from Pentos wear dyed and forked beards.
-As in many Free Cities, slavery is outlawed, but the wealthy and powerful members of the city have the ability to flout these laws by keeping servants collared in bronze.
+Unlike in most other Free Cities, slavery is outlawed and Pentos is forbidden from participating in the slave trade due to terms set by the victorious Braavosi in a past war.
+However, Pentos only heeds these terms on a surface level: servants of the wealthy and powerful are still treated as slaves, collared in bronze and branded without the financial means of refusing their masters, and influential Pentoshi figures such as Magister Illyrio Mopatis still deal covertly in the slave trade.

 In the television adaptation, Daenerys's scenes in the pilot episode were filmed in Morocco.
 The production redressed and repainted the Jerusalem sets of Kingdom of Heaven near Ouarzazate, Morocco, to serve as the courtyard of Illyrio's mansion where Daenerys first meets Khal Drogo.
 When the pilot was delivered, HBO scrapped all of the footage shot in Morocco, and the Pentos scenes were re-shot in Malta.
 The exterior scenes at Illyrio's mansion in Pentos were shot at Verdala Palace, the 16th century summer palace of the president of Malta.
 The Azure Window, on the island of Gozo in Malta, was used for the location of Daenerys's wedding to Khal Drogo.

 When Pentos reappeared in Season 5, it was filmed in Croatia.

 Volantis

 Volantis is a port on the southern coast of Essos, and is the oldest and proudest of the Free Cities.
 A fortification known as the Black Wall protects the oldest parts of the city.
+The Black Wall is inhabited entirely by the wealthiest citizens who can claim unbroken descent from Old Valyria.
 The city is ruled by three triarchs, who are elected every year by free landholders of Volantis, and defended by slave soldiers called the "Tiger cloaks".
 Volantis is incredibly important to the slave market, and in the city there are five slaves to every free man.
 All Volantene slaves have facial tattoos denoting their profession: for instance, sex slaves have tears tattooed on their faces, and the tiger cloaks have tiger stripes.
 The worship of R'hllor is the most influential religion of Volantis, especially among slaves.

 The TV adaptation used locations in Córdoba, Spain.